The biological effects of Sing with Us

 VIDEO What next

 Our research has shown the positive benefits our choirs bring to people affected by cancer.
 But we don’t want to stop here.
 We want to expand this research and look in more depth at the effect of choir singing over several months.
-We’re now working on a two year study with the
+We look forward to seeing the results of this study with the

-Royal College of Music and the Royal Marsden Hospital to expand both our support service and our research.
+Royal College of Music and the Royal Marsden Hospital in 2019.